 Nest Aware, is the cloud storage option that will cost you extra.
 This gives you 24/7 video recording, meaning you can catch anything bad that's happened, like an intruder, to use later as evidence.
 Without paying for this service the camera isn't quite so useful.
 That said this model does offer facial recognition over the standard model, but you do pay a premium for that.

-- Read the full review: Nest Cam IQ Indoor
+- Read our full Nest Cam IQ Indoor review

 This is another camera on the list that features basic free cloud storage, a huge positive.
 That is combined with a battery-operated mode, making is safer from intruder tampering.
 For more cloud storage you'll need to pay out but there are lots of options to suit every budget.